atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 !
 <
 i' '
-I “let her alone.
+I let her alone.
 Yet you are always
-I “talking of putting her in the way of
+I talking of putting her in the way of
-I “making her fortune : but mind what
+I making her fortune : but mind what
-I “I say, Mrs. Selby; I believe you
+I I say, Mrs. Selby; I believe you
-I “will mar it entirely : few people of
+I will mar it entirely : few people of
 I Safnion, as you. call them,, marry
-I “country girls, with Small fortunes
-“by putting these fancies, therefore,
+I country girls, with Small fortunes by putting these fancies, therefore,
-I into the heads of your children, you j ' “will make them, both above every I “honest, plain man who is their equal, I st till they are drawn in, like yourself,
+I into the heads of your children, you j ' will make them, both above every I honest, plain man who is their equal, I st till they are drawn in, like yourself,
-I “to imagine that the moon is made of
+I to imagine that the moon is made of
-I “a green cheese, and' to, become kept j “mistreffes, or downright prostitutes,
+I a green cheese, and' to, become kept j mistreffes, or downright prostitutes,
-I “for anything I know.,
+I for anything I know.,
-“Hold your shocking tongue, Mr. j ‘‘ Selby, " Said his Lady, whose deli j cacy was greatly wounded by his mentioning his daughters in shch a mani
+Hold your shocking tongue, Mr. j ‘‘ Selby, " Said his Lady, whose deli j cacy was greatly wounded by his mentioning his daughters in shch a mani

 jjjji
 ti